 - P2P lending has not been long-term tested in the marketplace (has gained popularity within the last 10 years)

 - Qualifications/restrictions vary by lending platform and permanent residence of investor (some platforms do not operate in all states)

 Is P2P Investing a Good Way to Make Money?

 Although it’s relatively new, P2P represents an opportunity for individual investors to jump into the lending process.
-A process which has historically been unavailable to anyone other than large institutional investors.
+A process that has historically been unavailable to anyone other than large institutional investors.

-If you decide to invest, P2P lending can provide you with healthy returns and a reliable income stream (as loans are repaid) and help diversify your portfolio.
+If you decide to invest, peer-to-peer lending can provide you with healthy returns and a reliable income stream (as loans are repaid) and help diversify your portfolio.

 Article written by: